No. 03 · Nurse-led

 From door to done.

 Numbing cream goes on for 15 minutes.
-While we wait, we go over your medical questionnaire and confirm the product we’re using.
+While we wait, we go over your medical questionnaire.
+I confirm the product we’re using.

-For most boosters (Seventy Hyal, Lumi Pro, Jalupro), I work in micro-droplets across the face — small even injection points spaced across cheeks, jawline, neck, sometimes décolleté.
-For Profhilo specifically, the protocol is five precise points per side at anatomical landmarks, where the product spreads slowly through the layers.
+For most boosters (Seventy Hyal, Lumi Pro, Jalupro), I work in micro-droplets across the face.
+Small, even injection points spaced across cheeks, jawline, neck.
+Sometimes décolleté.
+For Profhilo, the protocol is five precise points per side at anatomical landmarks.
+The product spreads slowly through the layers.

-You’ll see small raised bumps where each injection went — these settle within 12-24 hours.
+You’ll see small raised bumps where each injection went.
+They settle within 12 to 24 hours.
 Mild redness is normal.
-The whole appointment is 30 minutes.
+Whole appointment is 30 minutes.

 Aftercare